Inumbratus/Inumbratus.github.io/index.md

 ### Interesting tech and solutions used
 - Reverse fling throwing
 	-	I created reverse "Fling" throwing in Office Fight using the projectile prediction system in UE5, which takes a start and an end point and tracing a projectile path between them using supplied parameters, and returns collision information based on this trace.
-	This is done by inverting the player's mouse/finger position in screen space, then getting a point on a line starting at the player's input position and ending below the level, closest to the object to be thrown, which gives a world-space location opposite the player's input, and using that as the end point in the projectile pathing calculation.
+	I achieved this by inverting the player's mouse/finger position in screen space, then getting a point on a line starting at this inversion of the player's input position and ending below the level, closest to the object selected to be thrown, which gives a world-space location opposite the player's input, and using then that as the end point in the projectile pathing calculation.

 - Blender foray
 	-	I'm not a 3D artist, but I learned some of the basics working on Office Fight.
 I did a elective animation class in Uni, and have worked quite extensively with UE's animation blueprints in the past, so I had a pretty good basis for skinning/rigging, but modelling took a bit longer to get the handle of.
 I made a handful of the cosmetics for the employees in the game, they were based on the existing models made by an actual 3D Artist, but I did make and skin the outfits pictured below, these aren't all of the ones I worked on, but they're the most apparent ones.